As I headed through the crowds, I did so with determination.

 Although there was nothing sexual about it – as the man scrubbed and manipulated my body – I must say, the place still had a bit of a “vibe” about it, if you get my meaning.

 For dinner, Kate and I went to the nearby Italian restaurant, Annie’s where we had pizza.
 Yeah, I know I should be eating Chinese all the time, but it was still a nice thing to do.
-Over dinner we chatted to the really lovely, attentive staff in a combination of English and Chinese.
+Over dinner, we chatted with the really lovely, attentive staff in a combination of English and Chinese.